Stigmata (Sri Lankan band): Alyssa, Sacred Spaces, Throw Glass & a Grammy Nominated Producer

 Stigmata played a series of local shows before the Covid-19 pandemic crippled the world.
 While all live events were cancelled indefinitely for over 2 years, Stigmata continued with their stringent work ethic, rehearsed and recorded new hit singles; the emoptional “Alyssa” in 2019, “Sacred Spaces: Solve et Coagula” in 2020 and “Throw Glass in a House of Stone” in 2021, mixed and mastered by Grammy nominated producer Romesh Dodangoda.

 “Alyssa” is a fan favourite as the band penned it in memory of all the lost and departed pets and rescues in peoples’ lives.
-The music video featured photos and videos sent from around the world of dogs, cats, birds and all manner of pets that owners have lost through the years making it one of the most emotonal and emotive musical creations to touch many a life.
+The music video featured photos and videos sent from around the world of dogs, cats, birds and all manner of pets that owners have lost through the years making it one of the most emotional and emotive musical creations to touch many a life.

 The band tied up with US Record Label Serendip Music Group and Serandip Records in 2020-2021 before cutting all ties after enormous artist scandals emerged in public with the label having exploited and played out artists on their roster.

 2022 and the 5th Album

 Stigmata broke the post pandemic hiatus in 2022 tying up with Guinness and a host of other partners and organized and played two sold out shows “Unchained Melody” in March and “Arise” in June in Sri Lanka.
-The band was joined by iconic skinsman Harshan Gallage on drums in 2022.
+The band was briefly joined by iconic skinsman Harshan Gallage on drums in 2022 but after a few months he was replaced by Shavin Hettiarachchi and at the same time they were joined by guitarist Shayne Seneviratne, making the band a quintet once again.

 Stigmata are working on new music, have planned a series of concerts around Sri Lanka, are prepping to hit the studio in 2022 to start working on their 5th Album.
-The quintet hopes to tour and prove once more that they are an unstoppable force to be reckoned with and one of the most sought after live bands in thew region.
+The quintet hopes to tour and prove once more that they are an unstoppable force to be reckoned with and one of the most sought after live bands in the region.

 Style and lyrical themes

 The lyrical themes of the band are generally from poetry by the bands' vocalist lyricist, Suresh and cover topics such as apathy, child abuse, politics, war, social degradation, emotional paralysis, transgressions and inner struggle.
-However the band's third album saw Stigmata dealing with fresh themes like psychic voyages, spiritual and para-psychological endeavors, suicide, etc. Today the band’s hemes have evolved to subject matter tackling human consciousness, our shadow selves, human condition and psyche, personal loss, life and death and fractured spirituality.
+However the band's third album saw Stigmata dealing with fresh themes like psychic voyages, spiritual and para-psychological endeavors, suicide, etc. Today the band’s themes have evolved to subject matter tackling human consciousness, our shadow selves, human condition and psyche, personal loss, life and death and fractured spirituality.